We still get asked: what is raw milk?

 What is raw milk?

 Raw drinking milk comes from animals like cows or goats that are allowed to pasture on green grass or hay.
 Contrary to popular belief, pasteurising milk is unnecessary if the cows are clean, healthy and allowed to enjoy a natural pasture-based diet, and the milk is from a dairy where the hygiene is spot on.
 However raw milk have become a complex issue since the industrialisation era circa 1800, resulting in the need for certified raw milk.
 Certified Milk was understood to mean raw milk that was very carefully produced and kept clean.
 It is the kind of milk that Dr. Coit worked to make available to feed to infants and children in hospitals in the late 1800's.
 It is also the kind of milk given to patients in hospitals in Germany nowadays.

 Not all milk can be drunk raw today.
 Large tankers bring milk collected from countless dairies to be co-mingled at the factory for processing.
 If just one dairy's milk has a pathogen (bacteria that are harmful to health) in it, it contaminates all the milk.
-Therefore pasteurising that milk is vital to keep everyone safe.
+Therefore, pasteurising that co-mingled milk is vital to keep everyone safe.

 However, small dairies who sell their milk to consumers directly, are able to take the necessary care to produce a top quality raw milk, where pasteurisation is not necessary.
 The Raw Milk institute say that there needs to be a clear distinction between milk that is meant to be consumed raw, and raw milk that is meant to be pasteurised.
 There involve two different sets of standards and different values.
 For more information read: Two kinds of raw milk.

-Certified raw milk has made a comeback in popularity with direct farm-to-consumer sales.
-After milking under hygienic care, raw milk is typically filtered, chilled, tested, bottled and sold to the consumer either packaged in a bottle or via the raw milk vending machine.
+Certified raw milk has made a comeback in popularity in recent years, with direct farm-to-consumer sales.
+After milking under hygienic care, raw milk is typically filtered, chilled, tested, bottled and sold to the consumer, either packaged in a bottle or via the raw milk vending machine.
 These milk dispensers have become very popular in Europe, England and New Zealand.

 Why a regulated raw milk industry?